shirsbrunner/shirsbrunner.github.io/src/about/index.md

   order: 900
 ---

-## Hi
+## Hi there
-I UX-Consultant working for ELCA Informatik SA during the working hours, but I often can't let go of design topics during the rest of the day.
+I am a UX-Consultant working for ELCA Informatik SA during the working hours, but I often can't let go of design topics during the rest of the day.

 I'm better at doing the X than the I of everything related to U. That said, I feel at home in the whole user centred design process.
 Also I try to increase accessibility in the things I touch.